jeremymarch/hopliteKB-LibreOffice/README.md

 ## Options:
 The options menu can be accessed on Mac from LibreOffice -> Preferences -> LibreOffice Writer -> Hoplite Keyboard.
 On Linux and Windows it can be accessed from Tools -> Options -> LibreOffice Writer -> Hoplite Keyboard.
 On all platforms it can also be accessed from Tools -> Extension Manager; then select the extension and click the Options button.

-From the options menu you can select the unicode mode for diacritics.
+From the options menu you can select the Unicode mode.
-* **Precomposed** mode uses precomposed characters when possible, falling back to combining diacritics for combinations where a precomposed character does not exist in the unicode standard.
+* **Precomposed** mode uses precomposed characters when possible, falling back to combining diacritics for combinations where a precomposed character does not exist in the Unicode standard.
 * **Precomposed with PUA** (Private Use Area) mode is the same, but also uses the precomposed characters from the non-standard Private Use Area.
-These characters are not standard unicode, but are supported by some fonts such as New Athena Unicode and IFAOGrec Unicode.
+These characters are not standard Unicode, but are supported by some fonts such as New Athena Unicode and IFAOGrec Unicode.
 * **Combining-only** mode uses combining diacritics to type decomposed characters.
 Few fonts handle combining diacritics well at this point; New Athena Unicode is currently the best.

 There is a detailed discussion of these differences [here](https://apagreekkeys.org/technicalDetails.html).